lonycell/grafana.v7/docs/sources/features/datasources/elasticsearch.md

 +++
-title = "Using Elasticsearch in Grafana" description = "Guide for using Elasticsearch in Grafana" keywords = ["grafana", "elasticsearch", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/elasticsearch"]
+title = "Using Elasticsearch in ThingSPIN" description = "Guide for using Elasticsearch in ThingSPIN" keywords = ["grafana", "elasticsearch", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/elasticsearch"]